Doctor Strange director shares photos of home destroyed in L.A. fire

 "We lost our home, but we are all safe and that's the important thing," Derrickson wrote.

-The director also thanks those who'd offered him love, support and a place to stay.
+The director also thanked those who'd offered him love, support and a place to stay.
 Losing so many material possessions wasn't as hard for him as for his sons, he noted.

 "But this loss and whipsaw change will become a source of growth for all of us," Derrickson wrote.